2nd puc computer science question papers with answers 2018

 background details or explanations.

-add additional features to the existing class without modifying it.
-Thus the process of acquiring
+additional features to the existing class without modifying it.
+Thus the

 The derived class shares some of the properties of the base class.
 Therefore a code from a base